sassoftware/sasoptpy/README.md

 **sasoptpy** currently can handle linear optimization and mixed integer linear optimization problems.
 Users can benefit from native Python structures like dictionaries, tuples, and list to define an optimization problem. **sasoptpy** uses [Pandas](http://pandas.pydata.org/) structures extensively.

-Underlying methods for communication to SAS Viya are provided by the [SAS-SWAT Package](https://sassoftware.github.io/python-swat/)
+Underlying methods for communication to SAS Viya are provided by the [swat](https://sassoftware.github.io/python-swat/) package.

 **sasoptpy** is merely an interface to SAS Optimization solvers.
 Check [SAS/OR](http://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.3&docsetId=casmopt&docsetTarget=titlepage.htm&locale=en) and [PROC OPTMODEL](http://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.3&docsetId=casmopt&docsetTarget=casmopt_optmodel_toc.htm&locale=en) for more details about optimization tools provided by SAS and an interface to model optimization problems inside SAS.